University of Tennessee: Pride of the Southland Band

 The Pride of the Southland Band (or simply The Pride) is UT's marching band.
 As one of the oldest institutions at the university, the band partakes in many of the gameday traditions.
 At every home game, the Pride performs the "March to the Stadium" which includes a parade sequence and climaxes when the band stops at the bottom of The Hill and performs the "Salute to the Hill", an homage to the history and legacy of the university.
 The band is known for its pregame show at the beginning of every home game, which ends with the football team running onto the field through the "Opening of the T".

 Mascot

 Nickname

 Tennessee is known as the "Volunteer State" for the large number of Tennesseans who volunteered for duty in the War of 1812, the Mexican–American War, and the American Civil War.
-A UT athletic team was dubbed the Volunteers for the first time in 1902 by the Atlanta Constitution following a football game against the Georgia Tech Yellow Jackets, although the Knoxville Journal and Tribune did not use the name until 1905.
+A UT athletic team was dubbed the Volunteers for the first time in 1902 by the Atlanta Constitution before a football game against the Georgia Tech Yellow Jackets, although the Knoxville Journal and Tribune did not use the name until 1905.
 By the fall of 1905 both the Journal and the then-Sentinel were using the nickname.